Shy-Rez/AutoJudge/README.md

 #### Output Display
 - Displays the predicted results immediately after submission, the predicted difficulty class and score

-The interface is simple and ensures that output is easy to understand.

 ---
 ## Link to demo video